CanDIG/hostseq-portal-tyk-configs/middleware/README.md

 In order to deploy the authentication system, virtual endpoints will need to be employed.

 The corresponding middleware for browser login flow are `virtualLogin.js` and `virtualLogout.js`.
+In particular, when the user is authenticated via the browser log-in flow, an `httponly` `session_id` cookie is set, which helps authenticate the users.

 The middleware for API-based token flow is `virtualToken.js`.
 This exposes a `/POST /auth/token` endpoint that retrieves an `id_token` when username and password are provided.